This article was first published on 21 July 2020 and updated with more information.

 Opening An Interactive Broker Account

-The process was fairly quick and straightforward.
+The process to open our IBKR account was fairly quick and straightforward, especially if we use MyInfo.
 We can apply for an Interactive Brokers account within 10 minutes and can be completed entirely online, without needing to print anything or send in any hard copy documents – very convenient.

 How To Fund My Interactive Brokers Account In Singapore?

-There are two ways to go about funding our Interactive Brokers account: 1) via a bank wire, which can take up to four business days, and 2) by transferring securities we already own from another firm.
+There are two ways to go about funding our Interactive Brokers account: 1) via a bank wire, which can take up to four business days (but usually takes much faster in our experience – as little as a few hours), and 2) by transferring securities we already own from another firm into our IBKR account.

 Choosing to wire in money simply means we will receive the account information and need to log into our bank accounts to make the transfer to the account details provided by Interactive Brokers.